 Preventative measures should also be covered so that further actions can be undertaken.

-For example, scanning links and information before downloading, as well as contacting the individual to which the email is sent from to verify its legitimacy.
+For example, scanning links and information before downloading, as well as contacting the individual to which the email is sent to verify its legitimacy.

-5. Brute Force
+Brute Force Attack